bmeurant/technical-docs/software-architecture/architectural-styles/event-driven.md

 ---

-## Variations and Derived Architectures
+## Related Patterns and Concepts

-The **Event-Driven Architecture** has several variations:

-* **Event Notification:** A service sends a notification about an event without including the data.
-Consumers must then call the original service to get detailed information.
+EDA is often implemented using other patterns that define how events are structured and used.

+### Event Content Patterns

+*   **Event Notification:** The event is a small, lightweight notification that a state change has occurred.
+It contains minimal data (e.g., just an ID).
+The consumer, upon receiving the event, must query the producer service to get the full details.
+This keeps events small but creates coupling, as the consumer now depends on an API from the producer.
-* **Event-Carried State Transfer:** The event contains all the data needed for the consumer to act without having to contact the producer.
-This is a common model with [[microservices|microservices]].
+*   **Event-Carried State Transfer:** The event contains all the data related to the state change.
+The consumer has all the information it needs to act without having to contact the producer.
+This promotes better decoupling but can lead to larger event payloads and data duplication.

+### Related Architectural Patterns

-* **Event Sourcing:** Instead of persisting an entity's current state, a chronological sequence of events that led to that state is stored.
-This provides a complete history of changes.
+*   **Event Sourcing:** A pattern where all changes to an application's state are stored as a sequence of immutable events.
+Instead of storing the current state of a domain object, you store the history of events that led to that state.
+This provides a full audit log and allows for powerful temporal queries.
-* **[[message-driven|Message-Driven Architecture]]:** This is a broader architectural pattern that includes EDA as a subset.
-It is based on messages rather than events, which implies more formal notions of **commands** and **queries**.
-In this pattern, a component sends a message with a specific intent (e.g., "create an order"), whereas EDA focuses on state changes (e.g., "an order has been created").

-This architectural style has become the foundation of many modern systems, particularly in the areas of [[microservices|microservices]], **IoT**, and **real-time data platforms**.
+*   **CQRS (Command and Query Responsibility Segregation):** EDA is a natural fit for CQRS.
+After a **Command** modifies data, an event is published.
+The **Query** side of the system can then subscribe to these events to update its own read-optimized data store.

 ---